-Ejected luminosity is sometimes reported, as shown in photos (e.g. Robert Campbell 2-Aug-1965), night-time videos (e.g. Long Beach, CA Police Department helicopter FLIR 25-Dec-2004 youtube), and testimonies (e.g. “throw off glowing particles, like molten metal” — Col. Halt, case Rendlesham forest Dec-1980).
+Ejected luminosity is sometimes reported, as shown in photos (e.g. Robert Campbell 2-Aug-1965), night-time videos (e.g. Long Beach, CA Police Department helicopter FLIR 25-Dec-2004 youtube), and testimonies (e.g. “throw off glowing particles, like molten metal” — Col. Halt case, Rendlesham Forest Dec-1980).
 Material remains luminous for some time after falling away from the object.
-If this material is a plasma then a) it is heavier than air, and b) it is solid enough to survive a fall through the air and retain its luminosity.
-In some cases, it might also be a luminous liquid (look up Delphos Kansas USA, 1971) or molten metal (Bob White artefact 1985).
+If this material is a plasma then, a: it is heavier than air, and b: it is solid enough to survive a fall through the air and retain its luminosity.
+In some cases, it might also be a luminous liquid (look up Delphos Kansas USA, 1971), or molten metal (Bob White artifact 1985).

 What could be the reason for the many distinct colours?
 In the previous section on UFO Radiation, It was suggested that UFOs radiate invisible EM wave energy with ionizing capability.
 According to Hill, the UFO radiation might very well have distinctive frequency components and energy levels, depending on the type of UFO and its operating condition, thus exciting different spectral peaks and colours (ref: ionization @ wikipedia).
 The UFO colours would be quite different on any other planet, depending on the composition of its atmosphere.